Note

 csamodel = shm.CsaOdfModel(gtab, 6)

-csapeaks = peaks.peaks_from_model(model=csamodel,
+csapeaks = peaks.peaks_from_model(

 data=data,